2sic/2sxc-docs/2sxc Docs Generator/basics/look-up/lookup-user.md

 </table>

-## Other DNN Token Sources
+## Other Dnn Token Sources

-Note that according to the DNN-Source-Code there are a total of 11 sources (status 2015-05-05).
+Note that according to the Dnn-Source-Code there are a total of 11 sources (status 2015-05-05).
 The ones not mentioned here but are relevant to the User are:

 * Culture